 How important is restaurant public relations to your business?
 Should you invest more in restaurant advertising?
+Do you need Model Services for your brand?
 Learn more here.

 Restaurant Public Relations Builds Credibility, Restaurant Advertising Breeds Skepticism

 Bill Gates once said, “If I was down to my last dollar, I’d spend it on public relations.”
 Restaurant public relations generates news coverage, and news coverage builds credibility.
 The objective of Restaurant Public Relations is to tell your story through third-party outlets, primarily the media.
 People believe what they read in newspapers and magazines, what they hear on the radio and what they see on television.
 People are skeptical of what they see in a restaurant advertisement.

 Many restaurant advertising campaigns are mathematical successes and marketing failures.
 Restaurant advertising may reach it’s intended mass audience with enough frequency and still not increase sales of the product or service.
 The emphasis of restaurant public relations is not on reach or frequency, but the credentials of the medium and the quality of the placement.

 A published article or a broadcast story on radio and television is more credible than the most well placed restaurant advertisement.
 Credibility is critical.
 Consumers will trust a feature in Car & Driver or Consumer Reports describing why the Ford Taurus is the best in its class more than they will a slick advertisement from Ford claiming that it stands above the competition.
 Volvo didn’t gain its reputation of safety through advertising.
 Instead, it gained consumer trust through publicity from stories like its invention of the three-point lap-and-shoulder safety belt.